CDC advises pregnant women not to travel to area of Miami Beach where transmission has occurred

 The agency advised those who have traveled to this area since July 14 to be aware that active transmission of the virus is occurring.
-Pregnant women should talk to their health care providers about testing, and anyone with a partner who is pregnant should follow recommendations to prevent sexual transmission
+Pregnant women should talk to their health care providers about testing, and anyone with a partner who is pregnant should follow recommendations to prevent sexual transmission of the virus.

 Florida Gov. Rick Scott announced Friday that five locally transmitted cases of the Zika virus have been confirmed in an area of Miami Beach.